The Bubble (30 Rock): Cultural references

 After Kenneth buys Tracy's food, Tracy calls Kenneth his Radar O'Reilly, a character from M*A*S*H. He also tells him, "Now get in here and rub my feet until you hear a chopper coming."
 Drew tells Liz that Prince Eric was based on pictures of him in his younger days, a reference to the animated character from the movie The Little Mermaid (1989).
 Jenna talks about the Rachel haircut, made famous by actress Jennifer Aniston, as the character Rachel Green on the show Friends.
 Later, Jenna says she does not want to make the wrong choice with her hair explaining she does not want to end up like actress Keri Russell from Felicity season two.

-During an attempt to get Tracey to return to the show by having an employee imitate Bill Cosby, Tracey yells "You’ve got a lot of nerve getting on the phone with me after what you did to my Aunt Paulette!".
+During an attempt to get Tracy to return to the show by having an employee imitate Bill Cosby, Tracy yells "You’ve got a lot of nerve getting on the phone with me after what you did to my Aunt Paulette!".
 Show Runner Robert Carlock confirmed this to be a reference to Cosby's sexual assault allegations.

 Kenneth tells Jack that when he and Tracy watch the show Lost he always holds Tracy's hand, due to the show's mysterious plots.
 After learning that Tracy has quit the show, Liz mocks Jack, in a deep voice, saying "Be a manager.
 Control your people.
 Buy better clothes."
 Jack explains his plans to her on how he will get Tracy to return, with Liz once again mocking Jack, this time in a deep raspy voice, "Just get it done.
 Nope.
 I lost it.
 That was Batman", a reference to actor Christian Bale's voice as the superhero in the Batman films.

 During the scenes where Liz and Drew are together, the music piece "Theme from A Summer Place" is played.